-The building is a replacement agricultural building with no change on amenity impact.
+The buildings are replacement agricultural buildings with no change on amenity impact.

 i) It protects and enhances the landscape, townscape, historic and cultural heritage of the County and there are no adverse effects on the setting or integrity of the historic environment.